alexpaul/Quick-Sort/README.md

 The Lomuto's algorithm chooses the last index when calculating the new pivot point for partitioning the array.

 Runtime: `O(n log n)` uses a divide and conquer approach similar to Merge sort.
-Space: `O(1)` sorts array in-place, no additional arrays are created as opposed to Merge sort.
+Space: `O(1)` sorts array in-place, no additional arrays are created as opposed to Merge sort or the naive approach above.

 #### Lomuto's Partiioning Algorithm